 Tardiness or early exit is disruptive to the class and not conducive to the learning environment.
-Late students may be required to wait to enter the classroom until a class break to avoid disruptions.
-Late students will not be admitted to class during an exam and the rules for absence will apply.
-If the student is tardy or absent, the student is responsible for any missed content and assignments.
-Any absence may require additional work to validate the student's understanding of the missed content.
-The faculty will counsel any student whenever classroom or clinical absences are affecting the grade.
-The program coordinator and the Dean of the RUCSONHS will be notified in writing by faculty of this situation.
+If the student is tardy or absent, the student is responsible for any missed content and keeping up with assignments.
+Any absence may require additional work in order to validate the student's understanding of the missed content.
+The faculty will counsel with any student whenever classroom or clinical absences are affecting the grade.
+The program coordinator and the Dean of the School of Nursing will be notified in writing by faculty of this situation.